mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 There are different levels of designing for others.
 One is just to make a playable game experience which by design involves an imagined user experience in the abstract.
 The example above shows a more playful and direct imagining of the experience of other people in the room a more tangible motivation with a more immediate reward.

-We have explored in the literature review the value of design as a process, to see surrounding world as a designed experience, Latour.
+We have explored in the literature review the value of design as a process, to see surrounding world as a designed experience.
 Other researchers propose that early (all) stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.

-I also propose that the use of GDP as a unit of activity may help  the overall process of design for others by providing the FOLLOWING
+Do GDPs  the overall process of design for others by providing the FOLLOWING

 - discreet and clear goals which are nested in the wider goal of making an engaging game
 - clear terms to use as a lingua-franca during self testing and playtesting.